code-differently/code-society-25-2/lesson_04/calvinrobinson/README.md

 | **Comments**              | `# comment`                  | `// comment`                   |
 | **Statement Termination** | No semicolons needed         | Semicolons recommended         |

-The core functionality is identical - both functions correctly identify even numbers by checking if the remainder when divided by 2 equals zero.
-The differences are mainly syntactical conventions specific to each language.